 Hello!
-I'm David, a software engineer based in San Jose, California who enjoys building things.
+I'm David, a software engineer based in Morgan Hill, California who enjoys building things.
 I have over 12 years of experience and I love beautiful code and creating elegant solutions to difficult problems.
 My expertise is primarily in embedded development using C, Objective-C and Python.

-Software Engineer • October 2014 – Present • Cupertino, CaliforniaDesigned, performed analysis, and implemented location-based and motion-based features, technologies and systems on iOS, watchOS, tvOS and macOS, with an emphasis on machine learning.
+Software Engineer • October 2014 – April 2020 • Cupertino, CaliforniaDesigned, performed analysis, and implemented location-based and motion-based features, technologies and systems on iOS, watchOS, tvOS and macOS, with an emphasis on machine learning.

 Privacy Engineer • May 2012 – October 2014 • Cupertino, CaliforniaDesigned, performed analysis, and audited shipping and pre-release features and systems.
 Partnered with development teams to protect customer privacy while delivering amazing experiences for customers.
 Advocated and educated Apple teams about privacy-related technology issues, and then helped them implement best practices.

 Software Engineer • May 2010 - March 2012 • Peyton, ColoradoDesigned, developed, tested and maintained DSP firmware code for RF signal detection, collection and analysis of electronic counter measures (ECM) for the Air Force.
 Implemented Java front-end interfaces for operator control of system.

 iOS Software Developer • May 2009 - May 2010 • Colorado Springs, ColoradoDeveloped the Coupious application for iOS, an app that gives the user on-demand, location-based, instantly redeemable coupons.